Angel-ML/angel/docs/algo/data_format_en.md

   - when the input is test data, it is the index of the data point
 * index:value
   - represents the feature's index-value pair, where index type is Int and value type is Double
-  - feature index starts from 0
+  - feature index starts from 1, similar to libsvm' style
-* For Angel's libsvm type,  index starts from 0, which is different from the conventional practice where the libsvm index starts from 1

 ```
 # libsvm example